 Even on the best of days, life can be exhausting.
 If you find your energy flagging in the middle of the day, you might like to know that 34 percent of Americans nap.
 Napping is a healthy way to restore the deficits of sleep deprivation.
-Whether you bow down to the ritual of a mid-afternoon siesta or never stop to snooze, you may think twice about the power of napping after reading about these eight benefits.
+Whether you bow down to the ritual of a mid-afternoon siesta or never stop to snooze, you may think twice about the power of napping after reading about these eight benefits—just in time for National Nappy Day.

 Sleep deprivation—particularly repeated, chronic lack of sleep—takes a toll on your neuroendocrine and immune functions by increasing inflammatory molecules known as cytokines, as well as stress hormones like cortisol and norepinephrine.
 A 2015 study in the Journal of Clinical Endocrinology & Metabolism took 11 healthy young men and restricted them to a night of only two hours of sleep.
 Blood and urine tests measured higher cytokines and levels of norepinephrine in both groups after sleep deprivation.
 The following day, one group was given two half-hour naps, while the control group did not have any naps.
 Blood and urine samples of those who napped showed that their cytokines and norepinephrine levels had returned to normal, as though they had never lost a night of sleep.